-Check out all of our delicious dessert recipes for more inspiration, including our Cookie Butter Cheesecake Bars, Chocolate Bourbon Pecan Pie, and Dulce de Leche Cheesecake.
+Check out all of my delicious dessert recipes for more inspiration, including these crowd-pleasing Speculoos cookie butter cheesecake bars, my pecan pie with chocolate chips and bourbon, or this creamy Dulce de Leche cheesecake.

 Ingredient Notes